 Once you’ve familiarized yourself with the basics and the languages, you are ready to start writing code.
 However the new technologies requires a bit of setup in how you develop.
 Read the guide in setting up a development environment for Gutenberg and you should be good to go!

-How to create your own custom Gutenberg block
+Create your own custom Gutenberg blocks

 A natural next step in starting developing for Gutenberg is creating your own custom blocks.
 As a theme or plugin developer you probably have needs or desires that are just not met with the default Gutenberg blocks.